OleksandIadvigun/drugstore/docs/UserStory.md

   Scenario: As a user I should get price items
     Given previously created price items
     When send Get Request
-    Then receive response with response body equal to price items:
+    Then receive response with response body equal to price items

   Scenario: As a user I should get price items by ids
     When send Get Request with ids